include-what-you-use/include-what-you-use/docs/IWYUPragmas.md

 ### IWYU pragma: keep ###

-This pragma applies to a single `#include` directive.
+This pragma applies to a single `#include` directive or forward declaration.
 It forces IWYU to keep an inclusion even if it is deemed unnecessary.

     main.cc:
       #include <vector> // IWYU pragma: keep

+      class ForwardDeclaration; // IWYU pragma: keep

 In this case, `std::vector` isn't used, so `<vector>` would normally be discarded, but the pragma instructs IWYU to leave it.
+Similarly the class `ForwardDeclaration` isn't used but is kept because of the pragma on it.

 ### IWYU pragma: export ###